martinovzky/Isaac-Sim/README.md

 1. **PID Control** - Implementing PID controllers for accurate joint position control
 2. **Inverse Kinematics** - Solving the inverse kinematics problem for trajectory planning
-3. **Trajectory Generation** - Creating smooth trajectories for the robot arm to follow

 The code is designed to be developed locally and then run in Isaac Sim on an Azure Omniverse VM.